buckley-w-david/discord-interactions-flask/docs/source/usage/quickstart.rst

 There's actually a lot going on in this little snippet.

 :code:`@discord.command("slack-example")` applies a decorator to the :code:`chat_command` function.
 This decorator knows how to construct the correct type of command based on the functions type hints.
-This function has declared that it takes a :class:`~flask_discord_interactions.interactions.ChatInteraction` parameter, and based on that the library knows to construct a `Slash Command <https://discord.com/developers/docs/interactions/application-commands#slash-commands>`_.
+This function has declared that it takes a :class:`~discord_interactions_flask.interactions.ChatInteraction` parameter, and based on that the library knows to construct a `Slash Command <https://discord.com/developers/docs/interactions/application-commands#slash-commands>`_.

-Since a name was passed to :meth:`~flask_discord_interactions.discord.Discord.command`, that name will be used to trigger the action, in this case "/slack-example".
+Since a name was passed to :meth:`~discord_interactions_flask.discord.Discord.command`, that name will be used to trigger the action, in this case "/slack-example".
 If no name was given, it would default to the functions name: "chat_command".

 .. code-block:: python